c3g/mEGAdata/scripts/EGA_json_submitter/EGA_submission_stepsNotesAndHelp.md

 ## Moving forward:
 * Send Run objects (reusing old files existent on test server first).
 * Ensure no premature Submission SUBMITion.
 (Leave a single trailing VALIDATED Object to prevent progression to SUBMITTED?)

 * Link the Study into the Submission - reuse "EMC".
 * DAC - Find Id and link in.
 Reuse from previous Submisison.
 * Policy - Find Id and link in.
 Reuse from previous Submisison.
 * Create and Send Datasets objects: EMC1, EMC2, EMC3.

 * Ensure no duplicates sent (possibly already handled with the unique alias constraint).
 * Detect or treat http errors - may need a http retry function for network timeouts.
 This has sometimes been an issue.
 * Retrieval and updates of EGA Id's back into mEGAdata (can only be performed after SUBMISSION).
-This could be slightly tricky.
-Yes, it is possible to retrieve a JSON of just one Submission's objects (for each Object type).
-Alternatively, perhaps the response from the whole-Submission SUBMIT operation will be sufficient (since it will contain all Submission Objects, with EGAIDs).
+This slightly strange.
+See note at ebaobj.py, record_EGA_objects() for methodology.
 * Test on prod.

 * Mapping on abacus through symlinks of raw file names to MS00xxx names (McGill Sample format) (abacus account has already been obtained).
 (This task is independant.)